 Turn your attention to your body to feel where tension lingers.
 Then, with each exhale, consciously soften those areas.

 Observe your inner voice.
 What’s it saying?
 Do you hear something kind like, “It’s OK.
 You’re going to make it on time”?
 Or do you hear, “Here we go again.
 You’re going to be late again”?

 “There is more to life than increasing its speed.” — Mahatma Gandhi

 The point isn’t how fast you get somewhere and do something.
 It’s embracing and enjoying your life more, even in the busy moments.

 My friend yoga has taught me to honor where I am right now, to take life at my own pace, and that it’s OK to just be.
 It’s why Savasana is the pose I recommend most often and the pose I linger in the longest in my own practice.
 My morning meditation has also become this little gift of self-care that helps me to just be—even when I know I have a busy day ahead of me.
 Yoga helps me prepare for the busy, rushed moments and helps me mindfully strategize how I can minimize them.

-Whether I’m meditating during the quiet early morning hours or tuning into my breath during my commute, I know I can choose to alter my perspective on rushing vs. being.
-I know I can choose to breathe and to be.
+Whether I’m meditating during the quiet early morning hours or tuning into my breath during my commute, I know I can choose to not rush.
+Instead, I can choose to focus on breathing and being.

 Practice It: Notice When You Rush

 Observe the moments when you're rushing this week.
-Is there anything you can adjust to prevent rushing tomorrow?
+Is there anything you can adjust to help you rush less tomorrow?